aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2020/aspose-words-for-net-20-5-release-notes/_index.md

 public Watermark Watermark { get; }
 {{< /highlight >}}

-The new Watermark class enables to add/remove watermark from the document.
+The new Watermark class allows to add/remove watermark from the document.
 A watermark can be created from text or from an image.

 **.NET**